-The Georgia Pedestrian Accident Guide was created by The Gunnels Law Firm to help injured residents obtain maximum compensation.
+The Georgia Pedestrian Accident Guide was created by Gunnels Injury Law to help injured residents obtain maximum compensation.
 Call our office today to schedule a free consultation.

 Walking is a great way to get around.
 It costs nothing, its good exercise, and it is good for the environment.
 Unfortunately, there are always ways things can go wrong.
 If you have found your way to this page, it is probably because you have been seriously hurt in a pedestrian accident.
 These accidents, as you probably already know, have the potential to be extremely disastrous.
 You have no protection from the impact of the vehicle that hit you and you have no protection from the impact of you hitting the earth after getting hit by the vehicle.
 Because of this, your injuries are probably catastrophic.
 After you have read about your case, please call our Atlanta pedestrian accident lawyer today to set up your free initial consultation.